 NFPA's Fire Sprinkler Initiative outlines proven, effective ways that home fire sprinkler advocates can communicate the impact of sprinklers to their decision makers.
 Visit the initiative's site for free resources for the fire service and other sprinkler advocates, including fact sheets, videos, a free monthly newsletter, research, and our "Faces of Fire" campaign, which features real people demonstrating the need for home fire sprinklers.

 The Home Fire Sprinkler Coalition (HFSC) is a leading resource for accurate, noncommercial information and materials about home fire sprinklers for consumers, the fire service, builders, and other professionals.

 Facts about home fire sprinklers

-NFPA's Lisa Braxton says many people don't realize that sprinklers are available for homes, where roughly 85% of all civilian fire deaths occur.
+NFPA's Lisa Braxton says many people don't realize that sprinklers are available for homes, where roughly 80 percent of all civilian fire deaths occur.

 From the Fire Sprinkler Initiative blog